Ferromagnetism in an extended coherently-coupled atomic superfluid: The experiment

 In contrast to recent works that investigate dynamical properties across a QPT \cite{Nicklas2015,Nicklas2015b} using a rubidium two-component spin mixtures, we realize our two-level system, choosing sodium atoms and selecting the hyperfine spin states $\ket{F,m_F}=\ket{2,-2}\equiv\up$ and $\ket{1,-1}\equiv\down$, where $F$ is the total angular momentum and $m_F$ its projection.
 This yet unexplored spin combination has interesting features for our purposes.

-First of all, it is stable against spin-changing collisions and possesses intra- and intercomponent scattering lengths ($a_{\downarrow\downarrow}=54.5\,a_0$, $a_{\uparrow\uparrow}=64.3\,a_0$, $a_{\downarrow\uparrow}=64.3\,a_0$, being $a_0$ the Bohr radius) \cite{Tiemann2021}, that make it an immiscible mixture in the absence of coherent coupling $\Omega_R$ and, for generic $\Omega_R$, allows to describe in terms of the magnetic model.
+First of all, such a mixture is stable against spin-changing collisions and possesses intra- and intercomponent scattering lengths ($a_{\downarrow\downarrow}=54.5\,a_0$, $a_{\uparrow\uparrow}=64.3\,a_0$, $a_{\downarrow\uparrow}=64.3\,a_0$, being $a_0$ the Bohr radius) \cite{Tiemann2021}, that make it immiscible in the absence of Rabi coupling.
 By combining the chosen spin mixture, sufficiently large peak density $n$, and high magnetic field stability guaranteed by a dedicated magnetic shield \cite{Farolfi19}, we are able to investigate the static properties of the system across the QPT.
-In fact, if the typical Zeeman shift associated to the residual magnetic field fluctuations is $\Delta E /\hbar \ll |\kappa|n$, then the ratio between spin interaction energy and the coupling energy $|\kappa|n/\Omega_R$ can be finely tuned above and below unity, while keeping the mixture coherent during the whole duration of the measurement.
+In fact, if the typical Zeeman shift associated to the residual magnetic field fluctuations is $\Delta E /\hbar \ll |\kappa|n$, then the ratio between spin interaction energy and the coupling energy $|\kappa|n/\Omega_\text{R}$ can be finely tuned above and below unity, while keeping the mixture coherent during the whole duration of the measurement.